 Known as the Door Operator Guru, Roy Bardowell is one of the most respected and knowledgeable men in the garage door and operator industry.
 His special passion for residential garage door, commercial door and gate operators leaves an impression on everyone he meets.
 Roy's training sessions at IDA Expos are always the one of the most widely attended sessions.
 He has been recognized by IDEA with the "Commitment to Excellence Award" and is an IDEA Certified Door Dealer Consultant.
-Roy joined Guardian in 2012 and is currently on a medical leave of absence.
+Roy was Operations Manager at Guardian until 2012.
 We hope that you find Roy's articles informative and entertaining.
 Feel free to leave your comments for Roy.

-Roy Bardowell, CDDC joined Guardian Access & Door Hardware in 2012 as Operations Manager and is currently on a medical leave of absence.
+Roy Bardowell, CDDC, served as Operations Manager at Guardian Access & Door Hardware until 2012.
 He has been in the door and operator industry since 1973 and is known as one of the industry’s most experienced operator technicians and trainers.
+Roy received the IDEA Commitment to Excellence award in 2008 and IDA’s Jerry R. Reynolds Volunteer Service Award in 2017.
 Contact him at firstname.lastname@example.org